istio/istio.io/content/docs/concepts/multicluster-deployments/index.md

 ## Mesh Federation

-Mesh federation is ad-hoc, loosely coupled composition of services running in multiple meshes.
+Mesh federation is an ad-hoc, loosely coupled composition of services running in multiple meshes.
 It exhibits the following characteristics
 (see [Criteria for selecting the right topology](#criteria-for-selecting-the-right-topology)):